-Although I am a generalist, areas of professional interest include solution-focused treatment of depression, anxiety, grief / bereavement, family issues, adjusting to change / life transitions, relationship concerns, and resiliency following trauma.
-My approach is respectful and empowering, and focuses on helping each student to become more intentional about the changes they wish to make.
-I view my work with students as a privilege as they continue their journey and create the life they desire and deserve.
+Although I am a generalist, areas of professional interest include solution-focused treatment of depression, anxiety, grief & loss, family issues, adjusting to change / life transitions, relationship concerns, and resiliency following trauma.
+My approach is respectful and empowering, and focuses on helping each student become more intentional about the changes they wish to make.
+It is a privilege to work with students as they continue their journey and create the life they desire and deserve.

 In addition to providing individual sessions to students, I enjoy a number of additional roles at Longwood.
 I am happy to present to a club/organization/classroom/residence hall to speak about wellness and mental health.
-I also teach Longwood Seminar and a number of classes in the College and Community Counseling graduate program.
-I am proud to be the faculty advisor and to work with an amazing group of Citizen Leaders as they plan the annual Relay for Life event on campus.
-I serve on many campus wide committees, including the Sustainability Committee, and First Year Reading Selection Committee.
+I also teach Longwood Seminar and a number of classes in the Counselor Education graduate program.
+I am proud to be the faculty advisor and to work with an amazing group of Citizen Leaders as they plan the annual Relay For Life event on campus.
 You will also see me working out in the Health & Fitness Center during the early morning spinning class and eating in the d-hall most every day at noon.

-I was first introduced to the field of Psychology in high school and continued my studies at Radford University where I received a Bachelor’s in Psychology and a Master’s in Clinical Psychology.
-I was lucky to have wonderful mentors at RU and fell in love with the mountains so much that I decided to join their APA-accredited program in Counseling Psychology and received my Doctor of Psychology degree in 2015.
-While at RU, I completed practicum placements in both in-patient and out-patient settings at multiple sites, including the Free Clinic of the New River Valley, Southwestern Virginia Mental Health Institute, Virginia Tech’s Cook Counseling Center, and RU’s Center for Assessment and Psychological Services.
-I recently finished an APA-accredited internship at the Iowa City Veteran’s Affairs Medical Center in Iowa City, Iowa.
-After finally completing my educational journey, I am thrilled to become a Campus Advocate/Staff Psychologist at Longwood University.
+I was first introduced to psychology in high school and continued my studies at Radford University where I received a Bachelor’s in psychology and a Master’s in clinical psychology.
+I was lucky to have wonderful mentors at RU and fell in love with the mountains so much that I joined their APA-accredited program in counseling psychology and received a Doctor of Psychology in 2015.
+While at RU, I completed practicum placements in both in-patient and out-patient settings, including the Free Clinic of the New River Valley, Southwestern Virginia Mental Health Institute, Virginia Tech’s Cook Counseling Center, and RU’s Center for Assessment and Psychological Services.
+I completed an APA-accredited pre-doctoral internship at the Iowa City Veteran’s Affairs Medical Center in Iowa City, Iowa.

 As a therapist, I consider myself to be a generalist.
-Some of my professional areas of interest include treating depression, anxiety, trauma, interpersonal problems, and difficulties adjusting to life transitions, as well as issues specific to rural practice, student veterans, and those identifying on the LGBTQ spectrum.
-In therapy, I utilize an eclectic approach and draw heavily from a psychodynamic and interpersonal perspective.
-I also pull from Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), and solution-focused techniques.
-My goal as a Psychologist is to work collaboratively and assist students in discovering solutions to solving life’s problems and managing stressors more effectively.
+Some of my professional areas of interest include interpersonal difficulties, trauma, working with individuals from abusive upbringings, and issues specific to rural practice.
+In treatment, I utilize an eclectic approach and draw heavily from psychodynamic and interpersonal perspectives.
+I also utilize Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), and solution-focused techniques.
+As a psychologist, I work collaboratively and aim to help my clients discover solutions to life’s problems and find more effective ways of coping.